 rew up on a dairy and beef farm near Rush Lake, SK.
 He graduated in 2009 from the University of Regina with an honours degree in Political Science and convocated in the spring of 2018 with a Master of Public Administration.

-Following his University Degree, Warren completed an internship with the Federal Agriculture Minister in Ottawa and then worked in the office of the Minister of Western Economic Diversification.
-Prior to becoming a Saskatchewan Party MLA, Warren worked in the Saskatchewan Public Service with Executive Council as a Researcher and then served as Director of Research for the Government Caucus Office.
+Following his University Degree, Warren completed an internship with the Federal Minister of Agriculture in Ottawa and then worked in the office of the Minister of Western Economic Diversification.
+Prior to becoming an MLA, Warren worked in the Saskatchewan Public Service with the Executive Council as a Researcher.
+He then served as Director of Research for the Saskatchewan Party Government Caucus Office.

 Warren was first elected in November of 2011 as a Member of the Legislative Assembly for Regina Walsh Acres representing the Saskatchewan Party.
 He was re-elected in April of 2016.

 In October of 2019, Warren was elected as the Member of Parliament for Regina-Lewvan, representing the Conservative Party of Canada.
 He was re-elected in September 2021.

 Warren has served on many committees in his capacity as a Member of Parliament, including the COVID-19 Pandemic Committee, Public Accounts Committee, Procedure and House Affairs Committee and most recently, the Agriculture and Agri-Food Committee.

 Caucus-Party liaison to the Conservative Party as part of the Conservative House of Commons Leadership Team.
 He was also named to the Standing Committee on Procedure and House Affairs along with his role as .
 Following the conclusion of the 2022 Conservative Party Leadership Race, Warren is currently serving as the Associate Shadow Minister for Agriculture.